 Differences in ADHD Symptoms Between Men and Women

-As mentioned earlier, women are more likely to exhibit atypical symptoms that are more internalized, compared to men.
-With men, experts have noted clear and obvious signs of challenges with respect to focus and organization, as compared to women, who seem to avoid causing disruptions.
+As mentioned earlier, women are more likely to exhibit atypical symptoms that are more internalised compared to men.
+With men, experts have noted clear and obvious signs of challenges with respect to focus and organisation, as compared to women, who seem to avoid causing disruptions.
 Men may impulsively blurt out while women seem to manage their impulses.

 Men with ADHD tend to have outbursts or visible mood swings, while women tend to deal with internal challenges surrounding self-esteem or anxiety.
 In some cases, it is observed that women are able to find better coping strategies that bring relative success in their professional pursuits, making it harder to recognize, as opposed to men.